-✤ if a package gets lost at the very beginning (obviously in slow start) due to random reasons, then it will switch to congestion avoidance after a while; but if the line is spare, then CWND will increase with a very slow rate, and it loses the advantage of slow start.
-Is it unavoidable?
-Anything can be programmed provided you can show that it is better.
-Actually what is happening is the right thing to do.
+Timeouts are long.
+A number of "out-of-order" packets may reach the destination at that time.
+Each OoO packet is ack'ed with a "duplicate ack" and so triple duplicate ack indicates loss much sooner than the timeout. - ☐ If a package gets lost at the very beginning (obviously in slow start) due to random reasons, then it will switch to congestion avoidance after a while; but if the line is spare, then CWND will increase at a very slow rate, and it loses the advantage of a slow start.
+Is it unavoidable? - Anything can be programmed, provided you can show that it is better.
+Actually, what is happening is the right thing to do.
 There is no need to avoid it.